boya-zhou/enhance_code_quality/README.md

 # pricinple_computing
-assignment in Coursera Pricinple of Computing
+for enhance code quality, assignment in Coursera Pricinple of Computing